-Early December is going to be a huge week for video games.
-Not only will everyone be gearing up for Cyberpunk 2077, but Australians will also get another major 2020 release: the long-awaited mobile release of League of Legends: Wild Rift.
+December is already a massive month for video games.
+Not only will everyone be gearing up for Cyberpunk 2077, but Australians can finally access another major 2020 release: League of Legends: Wild Rift.

 Importantly, it doesn’t sound like it’ll be a “wait for an email invite” type of situation.
-Here’s a quote directly from Riot this morning:
+Here’s a quote directly from Riot:

 All players in those locations will have full access to Wild Rift on Android or iOS, and Riot continues to offer an open invitation to all players to (re-)join the world and community of League of Legends.

-In other words, that means from December 8 Wild Rift will just be available for anyone who wants to try it.
+From tomorrow — when iOS users are likely to be included, and the full Android gates are open — Wild Rift will be available for anyone who wants to try it.
 No going through webpages for free signups or having to wait for other randomised nonsense: just fire up the Play Store/App Store and download away.

 There’s no word on when Wild Rift will come to consoles exactly, and Riot’s announcement only mentioned Android and iOS.
 Riot also didn’t touch on whether Australians would be able to get rewards from linking their existing League account to Wild Rift.
 Players in Japan and South Korea will get bonuses linking their existing accounts, but not players from other regions.